cloudsmith-io/cloudsmith-api/bindings/java/src/docs/EntitlementsApi.md

 <a name="entitlementsCreate"></a>
 # **entitlementsCreate**
-> RepositoryToken entitlementsCreate(owner, repo, data)
+> RepositoryToken entitlementsCreate(owner, repo, showTokens, data)

 Create a specific entitlement in a repository.